About Eating Disorders

 • A feeling of being out of control during an episode

-• Repeated behavior in order to prevent weight gain (purging, self-induced vomiting).
+• Repeated behavior in order to prevent weight gain (purging, e.g. self-induced vomiting).

 • The binge eating and purging behaviors both occur, on average, at least once a week for three months.